haqistan/mblaze-tools/README.md

 msg# in the current sequence.
 This means you can select a msg# with the mouse in tmux and operate on it; not quite point-and-click but close enough for me.
-It also means that it's probably best to run mloop and friends in their own dedicated tmux session, which makes them look kinda like a real MUA if you squint, but then I personally prefer typing commands to navigating menus.
+It also means that it's probably best to run mb and friends in their own dedicated tmux session, which makes them look kinda like a real MUA if you squint, but then I personally prefer typing commands to navigating menus.
 There's no readline support for the read command in OpenBSD's